 Of the several hundred articles and columns published by The Cavalier Daily in 2017, the following is a list of each month’s most-read pieces.
 Our most popular content ranged from humorous Life columns to reporting on and responding to more serious events that impacted the University community over the past year.

-The Cavalier Daily also launched a new this fall.
+The Cavalier Daily also launched a new online magazine this fall.
 Displaying in-depth features and beautiful photographs, abcd magazine has proven to be an exciting addition to The Cavalier Daily’s storytelling platforms.

-The Student Council president election in February was , but ultimately resulted in a for now fourth-year College student Sarah Kenny.
+The Student Council president election in February was contentious, but ultimately resulted in a landslide victory for now fourth-year College student Sarah Kenny.
 This article was an update about an interim expenditure report released by the University Board of Elections, in which all candidates for the University’s various elected positions reported they anticipated spending a total of $6,800 on their campaigns.

 In their first major television interview April 7, Fred and Cindy Warmbier told Fox News host Tucker Carlson that they felt blamed by U.S. State Department officials for the detainment of their son, Otto Warmbier.

 Warmbier was a University student who was detained in North Korea on Jan.
-2, 2016 as he tried to depart from a trip to the country .
-North Korean officials accused him of attempting to steal a political banner from a staff-only area of the hotel he was staying at — a grave crime in an authoritarian country whose ruling family is supported with .
+2, 2016 as he tried to depart from a trip to the country with a tour company.
+North Korean officials accused him of attempting to steal a political banner from a staff-only area of the hotel he was staying at — a grave crime in an authoritarian country whose ruling family is supported with a cult of personality.
 He was sentenced to 15 years of hard labor, although he was released from North Korea in June and returned to the U.S. in a comatose state.
-Warmbier June 19 at the age of 22.
+Warmbier died June 19 at the age of 22.

 Nursing student Jessica Alston passed away in May as she was preparing to enter her second year at the University.